 Kubernetes cluster name,

-Tag; you can't add an entity more than once)
+- You can't add an entity more than once.

 Tag, you can use tags on host, process group, and process group instance, with the syntax

-Note: If a security problem affects more than 1,000 processes, the Affected or related entity filter may not be able to find all security problems impacted by the entered entity.
+- If a security problem affects more than 5,000 processes, the Affected or related entity filter may not be able to find all security problems impacted by the entered entity.

 Filter by global timeframe

-You can use the global timeframe selector to filter vulnerabilities on the Security page and on the vulnerability details page.
+You can use the global timeframe selector to filter vulnerabilities on the Vulnerabilities page and on the vulnerability details page.

-- The Security page displays vulnerabilities that were open within the selected global timeframe.
+- The Vulnerabilities page displays vulnerabilities that were open within the selected global timeframe.
 However, the data displayed about an entry reflects the current state of the entry, not the historical state.

 - The vulnerability details page displays entities that were affected and libraries that were vulnerable during the selected global timeframe.
 An affected entity or a vulnerable component is shown: